-Surgical mesh implants are used to repair hernias that occur when a patient’s organs or tissue bulge through a tear or weak spots in an abdominal muscle.
+Surgical mesh implants are used to repair hernias that occur when a patient’s organs or tissue bulge through a tear or weak spots in a muscle.
 Unfortunately, many mesh products have failed, causing unnecessary pain and suffering, and putting patient lives at risk.

 What Is a Hernia and What Causes It?

 When a person’s organ, fatty tissue, or intestine pushes through an opening or weak area in the surrounding muscle, a hernia can result, often causing great pain and strain to the individual.
 Abdominal hernias are most common, including: